LiamEdwards931/JavascriptProject/README.md

 - Meat was being collected without a collision (fixed) - removed the division from the this.x and this.y in the meat collision calculation.
 - the Y axis position of the rex wasn't being calculated correctly in the collision detection (fixed) - adjusted the y axis formula to correctly mark where the rex was sitting on the canvas.
 - enter key wasn't working to reset the game on gameOver (fixed) - set the wrong variable for rexchar in the gameOver function, changed it back to normal to make it work.
+- Changed the reset game button to shift as there was a problem with the mute button activating when game was resetting.

 ## Credits